Wisconsin Educational Communications Board: Budget

-In 2015, the ECB faced a loss of a third of its state funding, in Governor Scott Walker's proposed budget, from $8 million to $5.2 million -- triggering an intense political response.
+In 2015, the ECB, as with many public broadcasting organizations in Republican-governed states, faced a loss of a third of its state funding in Governor Scott Walker's proposed budget, from $8 million to $5.2 million—triggering an intense political response.

 While the public radio and TV stations were unlikely to be severely affected (they had revenue from other sources, including subscriptions and sponsorships), the change threatened to sharply diminish the functioning of the agency's Wisconsin Media Lab, as well as limiting the availability of necessary maintenance and repairs to the broadcast equipment of the various ECB-governed stations.
 The state legislature's Joint Finance Committee allowed some of the cuts, however it limited them to half the Governor's two-year $5-million total cuts request, cutting $2.3 million from the state subsidy.

 By Fiscal Year 2020, the state contribution from "General Purpose Revenue" had settled at $6 million, with "Program Revenue" (income from operations) required to supply the remaining $11.6 million of the ECB budget.